Negligence Vs Gross Negligence: They Are Not the Same

 Breach

 A breach is when the other person does not fulfill his or her obligations.
 In the medical example, it is the doctor not providing you adequate care.
 In an accident, it is the other person failing to follow road laws.
-Any situation where someone does not fulfill his or her duty, there is a breach.
+In any situation where someone does not fulfill his or her duty, there is a breach.
 Again, this is fairly easy to prove in most negligence situations.

 Causation